 Connie Simpson, MSW, LCSW

 Shauna Smith, BS

 The ALS Association multi-disciplinary ALS clinic provides high quality, comprehensive care for people with ALS and their families.
 The clinic is proud to carry The ALS Association certification as a Center of Excellence.
 The clinic provides access to numerous medical disciplines with expertise in ALS.
 Appointments are scheduled on Tuesdays.
-Dr. Robert Pascuzzi is the clinic medical director and the professional clinic team includes neurologists, a speech therapist, a respiratory therapist, occupational and physical therapists, a dietitian, an orthotist, an equipment specialist, and a social worker.
+Dr. Cynthia Bodkin and Dr. Robert Pascuzzi are the Co-Clinic Medical Director's.
+The professional clinic team includes neurologists, speech therapist, respiratory therapist, occupational and physical therapists, dietitian, equipment specialists, and social worker.

 Richard L. Roudebush VA Medical Center